anir-tubi/tubi-roku/README.md

 See [CONTRUBUTING.md](CONTRIBUTING.md)

-Last updated by: Jhansi Lakshmi Medarametla
+Last updated by: Anupama Chandrappa